You are here

 Search results

-... the following additional elements by a preponderance of the evidence: 1. the defendant[s] submitted to a ... conclude there is a fair probability that contraband or evidence of a crime will be found in the place to be searched; a fair ...
+... the following additional elements by a preponderance of the evidence: First, the defendant[s] [ insert name[s] of defendant[s] ] ... conclude there is a fair probability that contraband or evidence of a crime will be found in the place to be searched; a fair ...

 ... each of the following elements by a preponderance of the evidence: 1. the defendant [discharged] [ ... pursuant to the ADEA must prove, by a preponderance of the evidence, that age was the ‘but-for’ cause of the challenged adverse ...